Exploring Minnesota’s playgrounds, splash pads and bike trails

 Our children and grandchildren love to explore the amazing array of Minnesota’s playgrounds.
 Some are in city parks, like the terrific playgrounds in downtown Milaca, Crosby, Stillwater (Teddy Bear Park) and St. Paul (Harriet Bishop).
 Some are part of county systems, like the facilities known as “Chutes and Ladders” in Bloomington and playgrounds in French Regional Park and Lake Rebecca Park Reserve — these three are maintained by the Three Rivers Park District.
 Our family has visited several of them.
 But in researching this article, I learned that the district has 10!

-In doing a Google search for Minnesota’s “best playgrounds,” I found the state-run Explore Minnesota website: bit.ly/2TmlYCz.
+In doing a Google search for Minnesota’s “best playgrounds,” I found the state-run Explore Minnesota website: https://bit.ly/2TmlYCz.

 This resource includes information such as accessibility of the playgrounds, whether they have separate play areas for young and older children, whether indoor or outside, and other nearby facilities.